Skip to main content

 Estrogen, primarily estradiol in the context of hormonal health, is often considered the main female sex hormone, but it is critically important for men as well.
 In women, estrogen governs the menstrual cycle, supports bone density, maintains skin elasticity, and influences mood and cognitive health.
 The symptoms of menopause, such as hot flashes, vaginal dryness, and mood swings, are direct consequences of declining estrogen levels.

 In men, estrogen is produced through the conversion of testosterone by an enzyme called aromatase.
 It is essential for modulating libido, supporting erectile function, and preserving bone mineral density.
-Side effects during TRT in men, such as or gynecomastia (the development of breast tissue), are typically a result of an imbalance between testosterone and its conversion to estrogen.
+Side effects during TRT in men, such as fluid retention or gynecomastia (the development of breast tissue), are typically a result of an imbalance between testosterone and its conversion to estrogen.
 Effective management, therefore, requires monitoring and controlling this conversion process to maintain an optimal testosterone-to-estrogen ratio.

 A central translucent sphere, enveloped by smaller green, textured spheres, interconnected by a delicate, lace-like matrix.
 This symbolizes cellular health and endocrine system balance through precision hormone optimization